 You might also be interested in:

-When water or wind slows down, sediment can no longer be carried in it.
-The particles of sediment fall through the water or air and form a blanket of sediment on the bottom of a river, a lake, ocean,...more
+When water or wind loses energy and slows down, sediment can no longer be carried in it.
+The particles fall through the water or air and form a blanket of sediment on the bottom of a river, a lake, ocean,...more

 The first time people got a glimpse of the whole Earth was December 1968.
 Apollo 8 astronauts took pictures of the Earth as they traveled to and from the Moon.
 In their photographs, the Earth looks like...more